Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Proof of the theorem of inflation

 6pt

-{\em Step 1.} The space $\NR^2 \setminus \sigma$ (all crossings of singularity components are transversal) has a strict deformation retract $\check U$ that is an assembly of polygons, thin tubes (built around the singularity components $\sigma_j$), and tori (built around the crossings of the singularity components).
+{\em Step 1.} The space $\NR^2 \setminus \sigma$ (assuming transversal crossings and no triple crossings) has a strict deformation retract $\check U$ that is an assembly of polygons, thin tubes (built around the singularity components $\sigma_j$), and tori (built around the crossings of the singularity components).
 A sketch of such a retract is shown in \figurename~\ref{fig:inf_pr_1}.

 The structure of this retraction is as follows.
-Define retractions $\rho_0$ and $\rho_1$ of $\NR^1$ and $\NR^1 \setminus \{ 0\}$ as shown in \figurename~\ref{fig:inf_pr_2}.
+Define the retractions $\rho_0$ and $\rho_1$ of $\NR^1$ and $\NR^1 \setminus \{ 0\}$ as shown in \figurename~\ref{fig:inf_pr_2}.
 The retract is shown by red curves in both cases.
 In a polygon zone (see \figurename~\ref{fig:inf_pr_1}), one can take $z_1$ and $z_2$ as $w$, and build (locally) the retraction as $\rho_0 \times \rho_0$ in these variables.
 In a tube zone, one takes locally $w_1$ as the variable tangential to the singularity, and $w_2$ as the transversal one.
 Then the retraction is $\rho_0 \times \rho_1$.
 The product of the line and the circle makes a cylinder.
 Finally, in a torus zone one takes $w_1$ and $w_2$ as transversal variables to the singularity components, and the retraction is $\rho_1 \times \rho_1$.
 The product of two circles is a torus.
-Gluing together the local retractions does not make a problem in~$\NR^2$.
+Gluing together the local retractions does not pose any problems in~$\NR^2$.

 Denote the retract obtained as the result of this procedure by~$\check U$.

 6pt